opennetworkinglab/aether-docs/onramp/inspect.rst

 .. code-block::

-   $ kubectl logs -n aether-5gc -p upf-0 bessd
+   $ kubectl logs -n omec -p upf-0 bessd

 While ``kubectl`` works just fine for tasks like this, you may also want to install `k9s <https://k9scli.io/>`__\ , a terminal-based UI